-If you are a cloud administrator, you can delete a virtual machine at any time.
-If you are a group administrator, you can delete a virtual machine that belongs to the group that you manage.
+If you are a cloud administrator or a cloud-derived administrator with the right to delete the virtual machine, you can delete a virtual machine at any time.
+If you are a group administrator or a group-derived administrator with the right to delete the virtual machine, you can delete a virtual machine that belongs to the group that you manage.
 After you delete a virtual machine, Phoenix purges the backup data of that virtual machine from the warm storage, freeing up space.

 You can delete a virtual machine in the following scenarios: